-Download the Panel Summary Report for NIDRR's Annual Portfolio Assessment Expert Review for Employment, PDF (567Kb) or Text.
+Download the Panel Summary Report for NIDILRR's Annual Portfolio Assessment Expert Review for Employment, PDF (567Kb) or Text.

 2. Health and Function.

-NIDRR's research focus for health and function addresses challenges to individual care, services, and supports for people with disabilities.
+NIDILRR's research focus for health and function addresses challenges to individual care, services, and supports for people with disabilities.
 Research topics include: medical rehabilitation; health and wellness programs; service delivery; short- and long-term interventions; systems research; and new and emerging disabilities.
-NIDRR's model systems are funded under this priority:
+NIDILRR's model systems are funded under this priority:

 3. Technology for Access and Function.